ChrstphrHll/npc_gen/students/Jacomo Jacaranda.md

 # Jacomo Jacaranda
 ---
 ### Description
-- Halfling Barbarian from Verdain
+- Halfling Barbarian from Beleriand
 - 5th year Assault student in Alderden
-- long straight brunette hair that's wild, Pale Blue eyes, and Pale skin
+- shoulder length straight pink hair that's braided, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Narrow, and has Personal Development as their ideal

 ### Organizations